Robot Operating System: Tools

 rosbag is a command line tool used to record and playback ROS message data. rosbag uses a file format called bags, which log ROS messages by listening to topics and recording messages as they come in.
-Playing messages back from a bag is largely the same as having the original nodes which produced the data in the ROS computation graph, making bags a useful tool for recording data to be used in later development.
+Playing messages back from a bag is largely the same as having the original nodes that produced the data in the ROS computation graph, making bags a useful tool for recording data to be used in later development.
 While rosbag is a command line only tool, rqt_bag provides a GUI interface to rosbag.

 catkin

-catkin is the ROS build system, having replaced rosbuild as of ROS Groovy. catkin is based on CMake, and is similarly cross-platform, open-source, and language-independent.
+catkin is the ROS1 build system, having replaced rosbuild as of ROS Groovy. catkin is based on CMake and is similarly cross-platform, open-source, and language-independent.
+As of ROS2 catkin is no longer in use, but still maintained for legacy support.

 The rosbash package provides a suite of tools which augment the functionality of the bash shell.
 These tools include rosls, roscd, and roscp, which replicate the functionalities of ls, cd, and cp respectively.
 The ROS versions of these tools allow users to use ros package names in place of the file path where the package is located.
-The package also adds tab-completion to most ROS utilities, and includes rosed, which edits a given file with the chosen default text editor, as well rosrun, which runs executables in ROS packages. rosbash supports the same functionalities for zsh and tcsh, to a lesser extent.
+The package also adds tab-completion to most ROS utilities and includes rosed, which edits a given file with the chosen default text editor, as well rosrun, which runs executables in ROS packages. rosbash supports the same functionalities for zsh and tcsh, to a lesser extent.

-roslaunch is a tool used to launch multiple ROS nodes both locally and remotely, as well as setting parameters on the ROS parameter server. roslaunch configuration files, which are written using XML can easily automate a complex startup and configuration process into a single command. roslaunch scripts can include other roslaunch scripts, launch nodes on specific machines, and even restart processes which die during execution.
+roslaunch is a tool used to launch multiple ROS nodes both locally and remotely, as well as setting parameters on the ROS parameter server. roslaunch configuration files, which are written using XML can easily automate a complex startup and configuration process into a single command. roslaunch scripts can include other roslaunch scripts, launch nodes on specific machines, and even restart processes that die during execution.

 Packages of note

 ROS contains many open-source implementations of common robotics functionality and algorithms.
 These open-source implementations are organized into packages.
-Many packages are included as part of ROS distributions, while others may be developed by individuals and distributed through code sharing sites such as github.
+Many packages are included as part of ROS distributions, while others may be developed by individuals and distributed through code-sharing sites such as github.
 Some packages of note include: